dishantlangayan/dishant.ca/README.md

 With the latest update, multiple author blogs are now supported out of the box.

 ### Compiling Styles

+This blog uses the Jasper2 theme from Ghost, which is based on Casper styles.

 Following on the way Casper styles are compiled as [described here](https://github.com/tryghost/casper#development):